 I checked Facebook this morning when I awoke.
 A high school classmate reports that his wife, mother of his daughters, went to “be with the angels” last night.
 A friend I met in college said goodbye to his mother yesterday, and she is no longer with us today.
 An acquaintance I know through wrestling described a colleague, only a few months past 50, who passed yesterday.
 Another high school friend asked for prayers for his daughter, going on two weeks in the hospital.
 Another friend from high school started chemo again this week.

-These are only a few circumstances among the people I know of people who are struggling with loss, sickness and other difficulties right now.
-I am painfully aware that this joyful time of year is anything but happy for many people dealing with financial, health and other struggles.
+These are only a few examples of the people I know who are struggling with loss, sickness and other difficulties right now.
+I am painfully aware that this joyful time of year is anything but happy for people dealing with financial difficulties, health problems and other struggles.

-Implicit in the story of God shedding his omnipresence and exchanging an eternal, omnipotent position for the humble perspective of dependent newborn baby is that God is not unaware or unable to identify with us in our humanity and our struggles.
-He is not unaccustomed to suffering.
+Implicit in the story of God shedding his omnipresence and exchanging an eternal, omnipotent position for the humble circumstance of a dependent, newborn baby is that God is not unaware or unable to identify with us in our humanity and our struggles.
+He is not unaccustomed to our suffering.

-Though life is still marked by sorrows and suffering, we have hope.
-I wish and pray for God to fill each person on this Christmas Eve day with that hope and, with it, peace and comfort and, yes, even joy.
+Though life is often marked by loss, sorrow and suffering, we have hope.
+I wish and pray for God to fill each person this Christmas Season with that hope and, with it, peace and comfort and, yes, even joy.

 In that vein, have a Merry Christmas everyone!